Playing guitar well lives and dies in the trench of your tone.

 If you think about it, all the important things sound in the mid-range, including the most important thing: our voices.
 That’s right, natural selection and Darwin strike again.
 We evolved to favor the mid-range so that we could more effectively communicate with one another.
 Deal with it bass players.

 So, guitar players, pretend I am shouting this next thing from a mountain top:

-BECAUSE OF THE EQUAL LOUDNESS PRINCIPAL YOU MUST DIG INTO YOUR BASS STRINGS AND FINESSE YOUR HIGH STRINGS IN ORDER TO ACHIEVE A BALANCED SOUND.
+BECAUSE OF THE EQUAL LOUDNESS PRINCIPAL YOU MUST DIG INTO YOUR BASS STRINGS AND FINESSE YOUR TREBLE STRINGS TO ACHIEVE A BALANCED SOUND.

 Now and forever, every time you play guitar, you must do this.

 Have you ever sat and listened to a beginner guitar player?
 I mean really listened and wondered, “why do they sound so god damned bad?”